polina-c/layerlens/README.md

 ## How does it work?

 Unlike other dependency visualization and cycle detection tools that focus on language-specific concepts, LayerLens innovates by operating on **file system concepts**.
-It assumes that organizing your code by files and directories accurately reflects your mental model of the project.
+It assumes that organizing our code by files and directories we accurately reflect our mental model of the project.

 Specifically, LayerLens: